New Jersey Legislature: Powers

 The Legislature has the power to enact laws by a majority vote of both houses, subject to the Governor of New Jersey's ability to veto a bill.
 A veto may be overridden by the Legislature if there is a two-thirds majority in favor of overriding in each House.

-By a three-fifths vote of each house, the Legislature may propose an amendment to the State Constitution.
+By a three-fifths vote of each house, the Legislature may propose an amendment to the Constitution of New Jersey.
 Alternatively, it may propose an amendment by a majority vote two consecutive years.
-In either case, the amendment is placed on the ballot and must be approved in a referendum to become valid as a part of the constitution.
+In either case, the amendment is placed on the ballot and must be approved in a referendum to become a part of the constitution.

 The Legislature is also empowered to ratify amendments to the U.S. Constitution, appoint the State Auditor, judge the elections and qualifications of its members, and institute and conduct impeachment proceedings against State officials.
 The Senate has the sole authority to confirm or reject gubernatorial nominees for judicial and some executive positions.